The Complete Guide to Double Closings

 Let’s go over exactly how this process works.
 The key point to remember is that you can never bring a personal check to any closing.

 It doesn’t matter if you are buying your personal home or an investment property.
 You must always bring a certified check from the bank.
-This means that funds are already in the hands of the attorney at the time of the closing so there is never any question about whether the deals will close.
+This means that funds are already in the hands of the attorney or title company at the time of the closing so there is never any question about whether the deals will close.

 When you are doing the B to C transaction (where you are selling the property), as you are signing the documents there is a certainty that the first transaction (the A to B transaction) will close.
 Your end buyer has brought certified funds to close the deal.
 The money is there.